1231varun/snake-game-agent/README.md

 - View training metrics and charts
 - Pause/resume training
 - Adjust visualization speed
-- Monitor connection status and training logs
+- Monitor connection status with clear indicators
+- Read detailed console logs about training events (food collected, game overs, etc.)
+- Track statistics like average score, epsilon value, and timeouts
+- Auto-scrolling console that respects user interaction

 Access the visualization by opening http://localhost:3000 in your browser while the training is running.